-NLACRC will provide the claimant and Administrative Law Judge a written statement of NLACRC's position summarizing the facts of the case, justification for the regional center action, a list of potential witnesses and the general subject of the testimony of each witness and a copy of all potential documentary evidence at least 2 business days before the hearing.
+NLACRC's position summarizing the facts of the case, justification for the regional center action, a list of potential witnesses and the general subject of the testimony of each witness and a copy of all potential documentary evidence at least 2 business days before the hearing.
 The position statement will be provided in the claimant's preferred language.
 If NLACRC cannot provide the position statement in the preferred language, NLACRC will notify the claimant, provide the statement in English, and apply for a continuance of the hearing accompanied by evidence of our efforts to translate the position statement.